 In the example above, we select Remote Astrometry, WatchDog, and SkySafari drivers.
 The detailed explanations for each in provided in the tooltip when you over them.
 Once done, click Create Profile button.
 You should now be presented with the Profile Editor.

 You can define profiles for your equipment and their connection mode using the Profile Editor.
 Ekos comes pre-installed with the Simulators profile which can be used to start simulator devices for demonstration purposes:

 - Connection Mode: Ekos can be started either locally or remotely.
 Local mode is when Ekos is running in the same machine as INDI server, i.e. all the devices are connected directly to the machine.
-If you run INDI server on a remote machine (for example, on a Rasperry PI), you need to set the INDI server host and port.
+If you run INDI server on a remote machine (for example, on StellarMate or on a Raspberry PI), you need to set the INDI server host and port.

 - Auto Connect: Check this option to enable automatic connection to all your devices after INDI server is started.
 If unchecked, INDI devices are created but not automatically connected.
 This is useful when you want to make changes to the driver (e.g. change baud rate or IP address or any other settings) before you connect to it.

 - Site Info: Optionally, you can check the Site Info checkbox and Ekos will load the current city and timezone whenever is Ekos is started with this profile.
 This can be useful when connecting to remote geographic site so that Ekos is in sync location and time wise.